Vector Symbolic Architectures as a Computing Framework for Emerging Hardware: Discussion

-It is also worth pointing out that VSA implementations of algorithms generally rely on existing non-VSA mechanisms for flow control (but see~\cite{UCBHD_FSA} for an attempt).
-This is reasonable in systems where the aim is to use VSA to implement conventional computing approaches.
-In this case, it can be seen more from the point of extending conventional computing with VSA.
-However, if we were modelling biological systems we should not be using non-VSA conventional computing flow control.
-Instead, we would look at recurrent systems with attractors and meta-stable states.
-An attempt to define such a system with VSAs and spiking neurons was done in~\cite{StewartSymbolicReasoning2010}.
+HDC/VSA implementations of algorithms generally rely on existing non-HDC/VSA mechanisms for flow control.
+This is reasonable in systems where the aim is to use HDC/VSA to implement conventional computing approaches.
+In this case, it can be seen more from the point of extending conventional computing with HDC/VSA.
+However, if we were modeling biological systems we should not be using non-HDC/VSA conventional computing flow control.
+Moreover, from the efficiency point of view, when using emerging hardware it might not be desirable to have a conventional processing unit for flow control.
+For these reasons, it is important to develop methodologies for flow control that would use native HDC/VSA primitives.
+In our opinion, it is possible.
+However, to date the efforts in this direction are quite limited.
+There was an attempt in~\cite{StewartSymbolicReasoning2010} to define a model of a biological system with HDC/VSA-based control.
+Two other related efforts are~\cite{UCBHD_FSA} that presented a proposal for a stack machine and~\cite{Laiho2015} proposing a processor with instructions specified in the form of hypervectors.